kinectron/kinectron/README.md

 Use the start multiframe function to request multiple frames in the same broadcast feed.
 The function takes two arguments.

 The first argument is an array with the names of the desired frames.
 Frame names are case sensitive, must be spelled correctly, and must be contained in quotes.
-The following frames are currently available: 'color', 'depth', and 'body'.
+The following frames are currently available: 'color', 'depth', 'raw-depth', and 'body'.

 The second argument is an optional callback.
 If the callback is included, it will be executed on all the data that is being broadcast.
 If the callback is not set, the callback set for each frame will be called.